 Graduate students with some teaching experience should consider taking the two-term course, GSR 989: Philosophy and Practice of University Teaching, that delves more deeply into teaching theory and philosophy, in addition to teaching practices.

 To take GSR 979, you must be registered as a graduate student.
-We ask that only those apply who are committed to attending each class, and to completing all activities, readings, and assignments, since enrolment in the course is limited to 30 students and spaces are valuable.
+Since enrolment is limited, we ask that only those register who are committed to attending each class, and to completing all activities, readings, and assignments.
 Post-doctoral fellows may also enrol in the course with permission of the instructor.

 To successfully complete the course, students will need to: